OISF/suricata/doc/userguide/partials/options.rst

    Normally if you run Suricata on your console, it keeps your console occupied.
 You can not use it for other purposes, and when you close the window, Suricata stops running.
-If you run Suricata as deamon (using the -D option), it runs at the background and you will be able to use the console for other tasks without disturbing the engine running.
+If you run Suricata as daemon (using the -D option), it runs at the background and you will be able to use the console for other tasks without disturbing the engine running.